hoangduytran/blender-manual/manual/modeling/geometry_nodes/texture/noise.rst

 Lacunarity
    The difference between the scale of each two consecutive octaves.
    Larger values corresponds to larger scale for higher octaves.
+Offset
+   An added offset to each octave, determines the level where the highest octave will appear.
+Gain
+   An extra multiplier to tune the magnitude of octaves.
 Distortion
    Amount of distortion.